 Yes, smoking, consumption of alcohol, lack of exercise, high cholesterol levels increases the risk of developing varicose veins.

-- Is varicose veins are prevalent in India as it is in western countries?
+- Are varicose veins as prevalent in India as in western countries?

 Yes.
 There is no significant statistical difference in the prevalence.